open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 ### **Processor**

-Operation performed on data between being received and being exported.
+The operation performed on data between being received and being exported.
 For example, batching.
 Used by
 ['Instrumentation Libraries'](#instrumentation-library) and the [Collector](/docs/collector/configuration/#processors).